 The pipeline route passes through swampy, mountainous, seismically active, permafrost and rocky areas with extreme environmental conditions.
 The absolute lowest air temperatures along the Power of Siberia route range from –41 degrees Celsius in the Amur Region to –62 degrees Celsius in the Republic of Sakha (Yakutia).

 Gazprom uses advanced, highly reliable and energy efficient technologies and equipment in the construction of Power of Siberia.
-The Company employs, inter alia, domestically produced pipes with inner anti-friction coating, which allows Gazprom to make gas transmission less energy-consuming thanks to a reduction in pipe roughness and therefore in friction.
+The Company employs, inter alia, domestically produced steel pipes with inner anti-friction coating, which allows Gazprom to make gas transmission less energy-consuming thanks to a reduction in pipe roughness and therefore in friction.
 External insulation coating is made of innovative domestic nanocomposite materials, which ensures high corrosion resistance of the gas pipeline.
 Pipes with enhanced deformation properties and special engineering solutions are used in the areas of active tectonic faults.

 Reliability and cost-effectiveness were major factors in equipment selection.
 For instance, energy self-sufficient electric drives for pipeline valves use accumulators and can operate autonomously for 20 years, which helps reduce construction costs and energy consumption.